MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 If you are interested in having Yammer integration with Office 365 Groups enabled in your Office 365 tenant, make sure you meet the following requirements:

-1. The Yammer's integration with Office 365 Groups is initially available only for 1:1 network configurations.
+    - The Yammer's integration with Office 365 Groups is available only for 1:1 network configurations.
 This means you have one Yammer network that is associated with one Office 365 tenant.

-2. You must [enforce Office 365 identity](../configure-your-yammer-network/enforce-office-365-identity.md) for Yammer users.
+    - You must [enforce Office 365 identity](../configure-your-yammer-network/enforce-office-365-identity.md) for Yammer users.

 Only groups owned by users with group creation privileges are connected to Office 365.
 In other words, people who cannot create new Office 365-Connected Yammer groups today will not see the existing Yammer groups they own get connected to Office 365.